 Prolonged activation of the immune system can go systemic and trigger a whole-body alarm response.
-Once this happens, especially if over an extended period of time, the integrity of the blood brain barrier, which protects the brain, weakens and becomes permeable.
+Once this happens, especially if over an extended period of time, the integrity of the blood-brain barrier, which protects the brain, weakens and becomes permeable.

 - HSV is a significant contributing factor to the development of Alzheimer’s disease.

-- The process by which herpes enters the central nervous system is slow and life-long.
+- The process by which herpes enters the central nervous system is slow and lifelong.

 When a pathogen like HSV1 enters the immune system, the microglia cells react, and neurons die.
-Not only that, but it is now believed that beta-amyloid has been found so congruently in Alzheimer’s patients because this plaque protein is actually a defense mechanism.
+Not only that, but researchers now believe beta-amyloid are so congruent in Alzheimer’s patients because this plaque protein is actually a defense mechanism.

 The Body Ecology Principle of Acid and Alkaline tells us that when the body is in an acidic state, opportunistic pathogens like yeast, bacteria, and viruses can thrive.
-The body becomes acidic when we:

 - Have a diet that includes processed foods, which are often stripped of their natural minerals.